dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-4-cluster-ops.md

 Device 7736bd0cb6a84540860303a6479cacb2 deleted
 ~~~~

-&#8680; Since the nodes have no devices anymore we can delete those as well:
+&#8680; Since the nodes have no devices anymore we can delete those as well (you can't delete a node with a device still attached):

     for node in ${NODES} ; do heketi-cli node delete $node ; done